Running Camunda BPM on Kubernetes

 By default, the image will come up with an ephemeral H2 database.
 This is NOT what you want for production.

 We use Google Cloud SQL, with the cloudsql-proxy in front of it for some internal uses, and this is an easy option if you don’t have a preferred database setup.
 On AWS, RDS provides a similar service.
-Setup instructions for the cloudsql-proxy on kubernetes can be found here.
+See setup instructions for the cloudsql-proxy on kubernetes.

 Regardless of the database you choose, unless it’s H2 you’ll need to set the appropriate environment variables in